jdmillard/cpp-cross-platform/README.md

 *Without Visual Studio*

 First we'll cover how to build and run without Visual Studio.
+The Windows UUID [library](https://msdn.microsoft.com/en-us/library/ms923850.aspx "ole32 Module Documentation") comes installed by default, but the link library and header files (which are small files) are only available through the Visual Studio SDK which is [free](https://docs.microsoft.com/en-us/visualstudio/releasenotes/vs2017-relnotes "Visual Studio Community 2017").
+You'll need it installed, but no Visual Studio utilities or services will be executed to link, compile, or run *this method*. **Note that the SDK is only needed to provide the header; the resulting executables will work on plain Windows machines without the special SDK installed**.
+When installing Visual Studio (free version or otherwise), be sure to install the "Desktop development with C++" workload.

 This process is the most "Linuxy" because it uses MinGW (Minimalist GNU for Windows).
 Install [MinGW](http://www.mingw.org/ "Official MinGW Website").
 After the installer is set up, launch it, select the required packages, and install (by clicking "Installation > Apply Changes") the following under "Basic Setup":
 * `ming32-base` (a basic MinGW installation)
 * `ming32-gcc-g++` (the GNU C++ compiler)
 * `ming32-gccobjc` (the GNU objective-C compiler)